What is NVI?

 Owner-occupied housing percentage.
 Homeowners tend to invest more in their neighborhoods, driving stability.

 Employment rate as a share of the labor force.
-Lower unemployment = stronger local job market.
+Lower unemployment means a stronger local job market.

 Vacant housing units as percentage of total.
-High vacancy signals declining demand or disinvestment.
+High vacancy signals declining demand.

 🚧 Additional Metrics Available